-Kostas has a particular interest in orthopaedics and surgery and he is currently completing the Royal College Certificate in Advanced Veterinary Practice with the University of Liverpool, designated in small animal surgery.
+Kostas has a particular interest in orthopaedics and surgery and he is currently completing the Royal College of Vetinary Surgeons Certificate in Advanced Veterinary Practice with the University of Liverpool, designated in small animal surgery.

 BSc (Hons), BVSc MRCVS

-Nadine is the most recent person to join our veterinary team.
+Nadine joined our veterinary team in May 2018.
 Having completed a degree in Physiology, Nadine fulfilled her ambition to become a vet qualifying from the University of Liverpool in 2007.

 Nadine enjoys all aspects of general practice with a particular interest in medicine and feline medicine.

-Nadine has a rescue cat called Salem.
-She enjoys going to the cinema, gym and spending time with family and friends in her spare time.
+In her spare time Nadine enjoys going to the cinema, gym and spending time with family and friends.

 RVN – Head Veterinary Nurse

 Chloe is our Head Veterinary Nurse and she leads our wonderful veterinary nursing team.
 She has great organisational skills which she readily uses to keep the rest of us in check.
 She graduated from Nottingham Trent University in summer 2011 and has been working as an RVN since July of that year.
 She joined the team at Cockburn Veterinary Group in October 2012.
 While she enjoys all aspects of veterinary nursing, Chloe has a particular interest in anaesthesia and animal behaviour.

 Outside work, Chloe enjoys long walks in the countryside with her energetic Jack Russell Terrier – Peppa – who she hand-reared from a puppy.

 RVN NCert (Anaesth) – Deputy Head Veterinary Nurse